 Agency Asset Management System

-Users that log in to GSAXcess® can take advantage of its Agency Asset Management System (AAMS) to simplify and improve internal screening of excess personal property for the federal activity.
+Users who log into GSAXcess® can take advantage of its Agency Asset Management System (AAMS) to simplify and improve internal screening of excess personal property for their federal activity.
 GSA has achieved this by taking the following steps:

 - Eliminating duplicate data entry;